stolostron/console/README.md

 1. Clone this repository
 2. From the root directory, run `npm ci`
 3. From the root directory, run `npm start`
-4. In your browser, go to `http://localhost:3000/cluster-management`
+4. In your browser, go to `http://localhost:3000/cluster-management` test